rtmigo/depz/README.md

 Now `myproject` sees `mylib` as a local directory `myproject/mylib`.
 I can edit both `myproject` and `mylib` while working on `myproject`.

-`depz` automates the creation of such symbolic links, solving emerging problems:
+But here problems arise:
 - **Portability**.
-To make the symlinks easy to recreate on another system
+How to make the symlinks easy to recreate on another system?
 - **Recursive dependencies**.
-To include not only `mylib`, but all the dependencies of `mylib`
+How to include not only `mylib`, but all the dependencies of `mylib`?

+The answer is `depz`.
+It reduces these tasks to a one-line command.

 # Install